Bernardo-f/Care4Plant-App/README.md

 ## Mobile App Architecture

-Care4Plant adopts a **Clean Architecture** approach, organized by layers: `data`, `domain`, and `ui`.
+Care4Plant adopts a **Clean Architecture** approach, organized in three layers: `data`, `domain`, and `ui`.
 This structure promotes modularity, testability, and separation of concerns.

 ``` text